vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 thinks you were engaged and listening (because they hear your mirrors and don't even realize you were mirroring) but you actually weren't.
-To be clear, this is not the sort of mirroring that Voss encourages; he emphasizes genuine curioosity and interest.
+To be clear, this is not the sort of mirroring that Voss encourages; he emphasizes genuine curiosity and interest.

 #### Does mirroring have a place in rational discourse?